Exegetical Psychology

 Can Your Soul Be Killed?

 Can your soul be killed?
-No, but it can be destroyed by God alone in Gehenna.
+No, but body and soul can be destroyed by God alone in Gehenna.
 Consider Matthew 10:28.

 Jesus made three points about your soul in this verse.

-2. The body killers have no power to kill the soul.
+2. The body killers have no power to destroy the soul.

-Jesus explained the the body killers have no power to the kill the soul.
+Jesus explained the the body killers have no power to the destroy body and soul after death of the physical body.
 2Matthew provided: τὴν δὲ ψυχὴν μὴ δυναμένων ἀποκτεῖναι (aorist active infinitive).
-The μὴ δυναμένων (present passive/middle participle, genitive masculine plural) describes the lack of power now or ever to kill the soul.
+The μὴ δυναμένων (present passive/middle participle, genitive masculine plural) describes the lack of power now or ever to destroy the soul.
 The aorist infinitive ἀποκτεῖνα describes the use of the power.
-We must not fear the body killers, because they cannot kill the soul.
+We must not fear the body killers, because they cannot destroy the body and soul.
 The soul departs the body at death and goes to either Paradise (believers) or to Hades (unbelievers) at death (see Afterlife).
-The body killers under no circumstances have the power to kill the soul.
+The body killers under no circumstances have the power to destroy the body and soul.
 In other words, after your body dies on earth, the soul departs the body.
-The body killers have no ability to kill the soul, because it is separate from the body composed of flesh.
+The body killers have no ability to destroy the soul, because it is separate from the body composed of flesh.
+Please recall that both Lazarus and the Rich Man had bodies after death.
+The Rich Man had a body and soul in Hades after the death of his physical body.
+Lazarus had a body and soul in Abraham’s bosom after the death of physical body.
+Likewise, flesh and blood cannot inherit the kingdom of God (1 Corinthians 15:50).

 3. Fear the One With Power to destroy both body and soul in Gehenna.